 VALUE: This column should identify the value recorded at the respective date and time for the respective location and constituent.

 There can be as many locations, parameters, and values as the user may wish, limited by the capacity of the software used to create it.
-Large DBF files may result in longer times to open and close the file.
+Large DBF files may result in longer times to open/close and read the file.
 Following is part of an example DBF file.

 Running HSPEXP+

-Running HSPEXP+ is simple, provided you have followed all the set up procedures.
-Just browse to “HSPEXP+” from the program menu on your computer and click on it to open.
-Browse to the uci file and then select options as needed.
+Running HSPEXP+ is straightforward, provided you have followed all the set up procedures.
+Browse to “HSPEXP+” from the program menu on your computer and click on it to open.
+Browse to the UCI file and then select options as needed.
 Click on “Start” to run it.

 Resolving Errors

-HSPEXP+ assumes that the user has provided correct data in all the model set-up files; currently, error checking in HSPEXP+ is minimal, and rudimentary.
-In some case, HSPEXP+ may generate some common errors as a pop-up (if the format of some input in the EXS file is wrong, or if some required files are missing).
+HSPEXP+ assumes that the user has provided correct data in all the model set-up files; currently, error checking in HSPEXP+ is minimal and rudimentary.
+In some cases, HSPEXP+ may generate some common errors as a pop-up (if the format of some input in the EXS file is wrong, or if some required files are missing).
 HSPEXP+ also produces a log file every time it is run.
 Referring to the log file may give some indication of the cause of the error.

 In most cases, you may have to refer to the help manual, and make sure that all input files are set up correctly.